SixArm/mast-cell-help/topics/traditional-mix-up/index.md

 # Traditional mix-up

-The word "traditional" in medicine has a mix-up because it has at least two meanings in wide use, and the meanings are mostly opposite.
+The word "traditional" in medicine has a mix-up because it has two opposite meanings.

-The word "traditional" can mean traditional in the sense of traditional indigenous treatments throughout history.
-Some examples of the term are "traditional Chinese medicine" and "traditional Egyptian herbalism" and "traditional Inuit oils".
+The word "traditional" can mean traditional indigenous treatments throughout history:

 * Traditional Chinese practices can use medicine such as [acupuncture](../acupunture/) and derivatives such as [Soliman Auricular Allergy Treatment](../soliman-auricular-allergy-treatment/).